This tutorial demonstrates how to clear duplicate cells in Excel and Google Sheets.

 To remove duplicate values and leave those cells blank, follow these steps:

 - In cell C2, enter the formula:

-- Position the cursor in the bottom right corner of the cell (i.e., C2) until the black cross appears, and drag it down to the end of a range with data (i.e., C12).
+- Position the cursor in the bottom-right corner of the cell (i.e., C2) until it becomes a black cross.
+Drag it down to the end of a range with data (i.e., C12).

 Now you have the same values in Columns B and C, but all duplicates are cleared in Column C.

 - If you don’t need Column B anymore, you can delete it.
 Make sure to copy-paste Column C as values first.

 Clear Duplicate Cells in Google Sheets

 You can do the same thing in Google Sheets with exactly the same formula and steps.